fleetdm/fleet/docs/1-Using-Fleet/2-fleetctl-CLI.md

 #### Overrides option

-The overrides option allows you to target a group of your hosts by their platform and supply them with unique osquery configuration options.
+The overrides option allows you to segment hosts, by their platform, and supply these groups with unique osquery configuration options.
 When you choose to use the overrides option for a specific platform, all options specified in the default configuration will be ignored for that platform.

 In the example file below, all Darwin and Ubuntu hosts will only receive the options specified in their respective overrides sections.